jeffmikels/mattermost_api_dart/doc/MattermostPostsApi.md

 );

-final postId = postId_example; // String | ID of the post to update
-final mattermostUpdatePostRequest = MattermostUpdatePostRequest(); // MattermostUpdatePostRequest | Post object that is to be updated
+final String postId = 'postId_example'; // String | ID of the post to update final MattermostUpdatePostRequest mattermostUpdatePostRequest = MattermostUpdatePostRequest(); // MattermostUpdatePostRequest | Post object that is to be updated

 try {
   final result = await client.posts.updatePost(postId, mattermostUpdatePostRequest);